Challenges...

 -

-Drugs targeting neurodegenerative conditions, such as multiple sclerosis, diabetic neuropathy
+Drugs targeting neuroinflammation and neurodegenerative conditions, such as multiple sclerosis, diabetic neuropathy

 -